Help Center> Server Migration Service> FAQs> Product Consultation> How Do I Configure Data Compression for a Linux Block-Level Migration?

 Scenario

 By default, data compression is enabled for Linux block-level migrations.
-The number of compression threads (which is the same as the number of idle CPUs by default, and can be set to 3 at most) is automatically configured based on the resource usage of source servers.
+The number of compression threads is automatically configured based on the resource usage of source servers.
+The number of compressions threads depends on the number of idle CPUs but is limited to 3 at most.
 This may cause high CPU usage.
 In this case, you can modify the number of compression threads or disable data compression on the SMS console.

 Procedure